 Firefox may repeatedly open new, empty tabs or windows after you click on a link, forcing you to close Firefox.
 The same untitled tabs or blank windows may open the next time you start Firefox if the previous session is restored.
 This article describes what to do if you are experiencing this problem.

 Table of Contents

 The Refresh Firefox feature can fix many issues by restoring Firefox to its default state while saving your essential information.
 Consider using it before going through a lengthy troubleshooting process.
-The rest of this article applies to earlier versions of Firefox (Firefox version 97 and below).

 Start a new Firefox session

 You may be forced to close Firefox if it is repeatedly opening multiple tabs or windows.
 Firefox includes a Session Restore feature that can restore your windows and tabs from the previous session after a crash or unexpected close.